 With the end of winter, the Witch-king led Sauron's southern army against the garrison at Osgiliath, throwing the Gondorians across the river.
 The Black Captains' forces pursued the defenders onto the western bank and through the west quarters, securing the city for the Dark Lord's coming invasion.
 Gondor's army reacted with greater strength than anticipated, however, and the southern horde progressed no further.
-As the lines stabilized, the first test of the Free Peoples ended with the Witch-king's departure on the quest for the One Ring.
+As the lines stabilized, the first test of the Free Peoples ended with the Witchking's departure on the quest for the One Ring.

-The Chieftain of the Black Riders rode with the other eight Úlairi up the Anduin Valley in search of the Shire.
-Reaching the old Stoor-homes at the Gladden Fields (where Déagol and Sméagol found the Ruling Ring), they routed the few residents and uncovered nothing of any import.
+The Chieftain of the Black Riders rode with the other eight Ulairi up the Anduin Valley in search of the Shire.
+Reaching the old Stoor-homes at the Gladden Fields (where Déagol and Sméagol had found the Ruling Ring), they routed the few residents and uncovered nothing of any import.
 Sauron's Lieutenant realized that they had mistaken the ancient settlement for the real land called Sûza (Kd.
 "Shire"), so he ordered his companions to turn south and head for Eriador.
-They skirted between Lórien and the cliffs to the west and rode through Rohan and past Isengard into Eriador.
+They passed between Lórien and the cliffs to the west and rode through Rohan, past Isengard, and into Eriador.
 Taking the Greenway to Tharbad, the Nine crossed the Gwathló and entered old Cardolan.
-Eventually they split into two groups, with Khamûl leading two Riders directly through the Shire while the Witch-king took the others north toward Andrath and Bree in hope of cutting off any support or opportunity for flight.
+Eventually, they split into two groups, with Khamûl leading two Riders directly through the Shire while the Witch-king took the others north toward Andrath and Bree in hope of cutting off any support or opportunity for flight.

-After failing to capture their prey, the Nazgûl gave chase along the Great East Road. Ûvatha the Messenger broke off to deliver word to Khamûl of the Hobbits' escape route.
-The Morgul-lord and his four other companions rode toward the commanding summit of Weathertop, where the view of the road and the neighboring expanse of En Eredoriath (S. "The Lone Lands") offered a means of insuring that they could intercept the fleeing halflings.
+After failing to capture Frodo and the Company of the Ring in the Shire itself, the Nazgûl gave chase along the Great East Road.
+Uvatha the Messenger broke off to deliver word to Khamûl of the Hobbits' escape route.
+The Morgul-lord and his four other companions rode toward the commanding summit of Weathertop, where the view of the road and the neighboring expanse of En Eredoriath (S. "The Lone Lands") would help them to intercept the fleeing Halflings.
 Seeing firelight on the peak, the five Ringwraiths followed the most recent tracks up the hill and attacked the resting Company in hope of attaining their Master's prize.
 Three Nazgûl advanced as the Hobbits formed a tight circle around the fire.
-The Witch-king stabbed Frodo in the left shoulder with his Morgul-knife as Strider leaped forward to intercede.
-Luckily, the firebrand and Aragorn's bravery enabled the Hobbits to survive the nocturnal visit, as the five Ulairi retired.
+The Witch-king managed to stab the Ring bearer in the left shoulder with his Morgul-knife as the Ranger Aragorn leaped forward to intercede.
+Luckily, the firebrand and Aragorn's bravery enabled the Hobbits to survive the nocturnal attack, and the five Úlairi withdrew.